There's a timeless story that involves a child posing a question to their wise grandmother: "Grandmother, how have you become so loving and wise?"

 The grandmother, with a serene smile, imparts this age-old wisdom: "In my heart, there are two wolves: the wolf of hate and the wolf of love.
 They engage in an eternal struggle, vying for dominance."

 Intrigued, the child inquires further, "Which wolf wins?"

-Grandmother says, “it all depends on which one I feed each day.”
+Grandmother, her eyes twinkling with insight, responds, "It all depends on which one I feed each day."

 Our individualistic lifestyle conflicts with the interconnectedness of our world